pallavi-vetal/MERN-event-registration-stack-hack_1.0/README.md

 ## MongoDb Data restore
 Go to your installation directory where mongodb is installed and inside "/bin" folder, type
-### `mongorestore.exe --db events <mongo dump location containing bson files of your collections>`
+### `mongorestore.exe --db events <dump location containing bson files of your collections>`
 ### `example: mongorestore.exe --db events dump/events`
-- This will restore all your database locally.
+- This will restore your database locally.
 ---

 ## API Testing